This Day In Writing History

 "True ease in writing comes from art, not chance, as those who move easiest have learned to dance." - Alexander Pope

-Today's video features a reading from Alexander Pope's classic satirical epic poem, The Rape of the Lock.
+Today's video features a complete reading of Alexander Pope's classic satirical epic poem, The Rape of the Lock.
 Enjoy!